keystroke3/FileSurf/README.md

 # FileSurf
-A small tool for indexing all the files in a system for blazing fast fuzzy search
+A small tool for walking your big directories for fast fuzzy searching

+## Setup